-Mergers possibility, offered by the Estonian system, allows reorganisation operations inside international groups domesticly or by cross-border to be carried out more easily, reducing aspects of legislative uncertainty.
-From a fiscal point of view, the advantage certainly lies in the fiscal neutrality that intra-EU mergers would benefit from, in addition to the possibility of carrying forward tax losse previously recorded in the presence of certain conditions and observing certain limits.
+The possibility of mergers offered by the Estonian system, allows reorganization operations inside international groups on a domestic or cross-border basis to be carried out more easily, reducing aspects of legislative uncertainty.
+From a fiscal point of view, the advantage certainly lies in the fiscal neutrality that intra-EU mergers would benefit from, in addition to the possibility of carrying forward tax loss previously recorded in the presence of certain conditions and observing certain limits.

 The mergers and cross-border merger chapters in the Estonian Commercial Code (transposing the EU directive 2005/56/EC into Estonian law) are regulating all the most important procedural steps of a merger transaction: (i) the contents of the merger plan; (ii) the directors’ report; (iii) the independent experts’ report; (iv) the final decision on the merger by the shareholders’ meeting; (v) the pre-merger and post-merger certificates; (vi) the publicity of the merger; (vii) the effects and effectiveness of the transaction; and (viii) the employees’ participation in said transaction.

 Firstly, the Merger Plan shall be made.
 The contents of the merger plan in a cross-border merger remain substantially the same as those contemplated in the case of an Estonian ‘domestic’ merger, but a transnational merger plan (and the directors’ report) will also detail the methodologies used to evaluate assets and liabilities of the merging companies and contain certain indications on the effects of the transaction for the company’s creditors and workers.